wizardsardine/liana/README.md

 - Ledger Nano S and S+
 - BitBox02
 - Specter DIY
+- Coldcard

-With more signing devices implementing Miniscript capability, support for new ones will be added in the near future.
-For more information (such as minimum supported versions) please read the [signing devices documentation](./doc/signing_devices.md).
+For more information (such as compatibility and minimum supported versions) please read the [signing devices documentation](./doc/signing_devices.md).